By Julia Kelly

 Mountain Biking: Our tween boys (and Dad) are wild about Kickapoo’s 12 miles of single track mountain bike trails.
 They’re rated from easy to very technical, passing through fields, woods and deep ravines.
 The trail entrance is just east of the park.

 Fishing and Boating: The Middle Fork River and Kickapoo’s smaller lakes offer great fishing for kids and experienced fishermen hoping to catch large- and small-mouth bass, catfish, bluegill, sunfish and rainbow trout.
 (For learn-to-fish programs for kids, check with the Vermilion County Conservation District.)
 Electric motors are allowed on all lakes, and there are 12 boat launch ramps throughout the park.
-Boat and canoe rental are also available, with shuttle service along the river from Kickapoo Landing.
+Boat and canoe rental are also available, with shuttle service along the river from Kickapoo Adventures.
 My kids have learned to canoe there and had plenty of early morning fishing trips with their happily unshaven Dad.
 It has been the perfect place to learn to bait a hook (hint, you have to touch the worm).
 Ew.

 Kickapoo has six picnic areas with shelters, tables, outdoor stoves, drinking water and playground equipment.
 We’ve had class picnics and birthday parties with bonfires… definitely worth it, and you can invite everyone without having to fit them all in your family room.